npipeline/NPipeline/docs/samples-guide.md

    - Sample 21: CustomMergeNode for advanced stream merging and conflict resolution
    - Sample 22: WatermarkHandling for advanced event-time processing and IoT sensor networks
    - Sample 23: UnbatchingNode for stream conversion patterns and hybrid batch/stream processing
+   - Sample 25: WindowingStrategies for advanced windowing strategies and user behavior analytics

 Each sample includes: